-Accounts receivable consists of amounts owed to the AFRH by other federal agencies and the general public.
-Amounts due from federal agencies are considered fully collectible.
+Accounts receivable consists of amounts owed to AFRH by other Federal Agencies and the general public.
+Amounts due from Federal Agencies are considered fully collectible.
 Accounts receivable from the public include reimbursements from employees.
 An allowance for uncollectible accounts receivable from the public is established when, based upon a review of outstanding accounts and the failure of all collection efforts, management determines that collection is unlikely to occur considering the debtor's ability to pay.

-G. PROPERTY AND EQUIPMENT
+G. PROPERTY, EQUIPMENT, AND SOFTWARE